matrixfox/matrixfox.github.io/_posts/2024-5-22-manually-install-comfyui.md

     - Better choice for landscape photorealistic realism images.

 - Pony Checkpoints
-    - Specialized for generating Anime artwork.
+    - Specialized for generating anime artwork.
     - Generally trained on standard sizes such as 512x512 pixels.
     - Trained on a dataset rich in pony art.